 Pediatric Cardiac Outpatient Program

-Norton Children’s Heart Institute, affiliated with the University of Louisville, is the leading provider of pediatric heart care in Louisville, Southern Indiana and across Kentucky.
-Our Pediatric Cardiac Outpatient Program helps children with heart conditions and their families receive the care and education they need to be successful after they leave the hospital.
+Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, is the leading provider of pediatric heart care in Louisville, Southern Indiana and across Kentucky.
+Our pediatric cardiac outpatient program helps children with heart conditions and their families receive the care and education they need to be successful after they leave the hospital.

-Norton Children’s Heart Institute has satellite outpatient centers throughout Kentucky.
-These are located in Bowling Green, Frankfort, Owensboro and Paducah.
+Norton Children’s Heart Institute has satellite outpatient centers throughout Kentucky — in Bowling Green, Frankfort, Owensboro and Paducah.
 We also have 28 tele-echocardiography locations in Kentucky and Southern Indiana and six fetal echocardiography locations across Kentucky.

 Our pediatric cardiac outpatient team works closely with other physicians and programs within Norton Children’s Heart Institute.
 We will not send you out of state for care — our team performs all diagnostic testing, surgeries and follow-up care at Norton Children’s Hospital.

-Our providers from Norton Children’s Heart Institute and UofL Physicians are skilled at treating heart conditions in children.
+Norton Children’s Heart Institute providers are skilled at treating heart conditions in children.
 You can draw strength, comfort and confidence from our highly trained specialists, including:

 - Pediatric cardiothoracic surgeons